Frequently Asked Questions

 I have not had a massage before, what can I expect?

-We usually require you to undress to your underwear and will drape large towels or blankets over you, respecting your privacy and uncovering only the area that is being treated.
-Shorts are not ideal as it makes it difficult to access the top of the hamstrings, glutes, and legs, which is a common problematic area for lower back pain.
+We usually require you to undress to your underwear and will drape large towels or blankets over you, fully respecting your privacy and uncovering only the area that is being treated.
+However if you are concerned please the therapist be aware, we understand completely.
+Many people wear shorts for sports massage, however this is not ideal as it makes it difficult to access the top of the hamstrings, glutes, and legs, which is a common problematic area.
 However, if you prefer to wear them that is ok.

 Will the massage hurt?